Every New Year in the book industry has its own publishing trends. How to write a book in 2020 and become a published author is not a big deal.

 This is the synopsis I use to sell and also the roadmap that will take me through writing the book.
 Now mind you, some part of this synopsis, or outline, aren’t detailed at all.

-I might have a phrase ‘The heroine confronts her father about his lies.’
+I might have the phrase ‘The heroine confronts her father about his lies.’